Probing Chemical Enrichment in Extremely Metal-Poor Galaxies

-Chemical evolution is computed using the {\sc CELib} code \citep{Saitoh16, Saitoh17}, which incorporates the effects of {\SNII}, type Ia supernovae (SN Ia), and AGB stars.
-The {\SNII} yield of \citet{Nomoto13}, the SN Ia yields of \citet{Seitenzahl2013MNRAS}, the AGB star yields of \citet{Karakas10} and the super AGB star yields of \citet{Doherty2014MNRAS} were used.
-The \citet{Chabrier03} IMF is adopted with a stellar mass range of 0.1--100\,$\Msun$.
-We also performed an additional calculation using the \citet{Limongi2018ApJS} yields for CCSN specifically adopting the set R yields (all stars more massive than 25 $\Msun$ fully collapse to a black hole), as an alternative to the \citet{Nomoto13} yields, facilitating a comparative analysis.
-In Limongi's set R yields, three models with varying stellar rotation are provided, and the CELib model selects the appropriate one based on an empirical relationship between stellar mass and rotation.
-Hereafter, we refer to the calculation using the \citet{Nomoto13} yield for CCSN as Model-N, and the calculation using the \citet{Limongi2018ApJS} yield as Model-L (Table~\ref{tab:modelsets}).
+We also perform an additional set of calculations using the \citet{Limongi2018ApJS} yields for CCSN, specifically the ``set R" model, in which all stars more massive than 25\,$\Msun$ are assumed to fully collapse into black holes, as an alternative to the \citet{Nomoto13} yields, facilitating a comparative analysis.
+Limongi's set R yields include three models corresponding to different stellar rotation velocities, and {\sc CELib} selects among them based on an empirical relation between stellar mass and rotation rate \citep{Prantzos2018MNRAS}.
+For Limongi yield at [Fe/H] $< -3$, the {\sc CELib} code applies the yield value at [Fe/H]$ = -3$.
+Since the Limongi yield table covers up to $m = 120 M_{\odot}$, we also adopt $120 M_{\odot}$ as the maximum stellar mass in the {\PopIII} top-heavy IMF \citep{Susa14}.
+Hereafter, we refer to the calculation using the \citet{Nomoto13} yield for CCSN as Model-N, and the calculation using the \citet{Limongi2018ApJS} yield as Model-L (see Table~\ref{tab:modelsets} for a summary).